ChrisD22/BscWebDevelopment/Year 1/2. Web Programming 1/README.md

 <!-- 140 characters -->

-This course provides a detailed introduction to the key concepts technologies contributing to today’s digital information landscape.
+This course provides a detailed introduction to the key concepts and technologies contributing to today’s digital information landscape.
 It covers relevant aspects of the Internet, the Web and programming from both a theoretical and practical perspective.

 ###Indicative Content